-Example: A physician requests that your neurologist see a patient she suspects has a diagnosis of carpal tunnel (354.0).
-If the neurologist confirms the diagnosis, he will issue a report to the requesting physician, who will either initiate care or transfer the patient's care to the neurologist.
-But you'll need a more complex situation \square such as a diagnosis like multiple sclerosis (340) or Parkinson's disease (332.0) or two or more coexisting conditions \square to justify the need for concurrent care.
+Example: A physician requests that your pain specialist see a patient she suspects has a diagnosis of carpal tunnel (354.0).
+If your physician confirms the diagnosis, he will issue a report to the requesting physician, who will either initiate care or transfer the patient's care to the neurologist.
+But you'll need a more complex situation [] such as a diagnosis like multiple sclerosis (340) or Parkinson's disease (332.0) or two or more coexisting conditions [] to justify the need for concurrent care.